joashgobin/cs/content/agile/chapter_1_the_agile_approach/5_traditional_approach_vs_agile_approach.md

 to the team.
 The total value delivered (the scope) will be optimized in this way.

 ## Principles of agile management
+- Planning is dispersed throughout the project lifetime instead of being restricted to the beginning
+- Requirements do not need to be too detailed in order for the team to start working
+- Collaboration with the client is valued because it is the client who determines what has busines value and what doesn't
+- Student's syndrome is never an issue because the work is distributed evenly instead of at the end of the project lifetime
+- Paralysis by analysis is avoided because we need the requirements to be just clear enough in order to start.
+We do not obsess over whether or not we have enough information before we start